orm-fux/es-inspector/README.md

 You can use the keyboard shortcut `Ctrl+F` to open a small search dialog to do some text searches in your query text.
 This keyboard shortcut is available for every "source code styled" text box in the inspector.

+Plain query texts can be saved as templates for later re-use.
+A template can be saved as global template, making it available for all Elasticsearch connections in the inspector, or as connection template.
+A connection template is only available for the currently queried connection.

 ![Plain Query](images/query-view_plain.png)

 When using assisted queries (named "Guided Boolean" in the inspector) you are presented with a small UI that allows you to compose a relatively simple `bool` query.
 Select the properties and their values for `must`, `must_not`, and `should`.
 You can compose arbitrary many properties.